revolve-pro/icd10/README.md

 In order to install this library you have to add an entry point in your package.json file, it's a relative path to xml you get from WHO.

 ##### Assumptions:
-- data are generated from xml you provided
+- data is generated from xml you provided
-- data are generated on installation
+- data is generated on installation
 - if generating data fail, installation will fail also
 #### package.json